ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   -- comments
   s"foo ${x -- comment} bar" == "foo hello bar"

-  -- OverloadedRecordDot
-  let user = User{name = "Alice"}
+  -- if -XOverloadedRecordDot is enabled let user = User{name = "Alice"}
   s"foo ${user.name} bar" == "foo Alice bar"

 Effect and Interactions
 -----------------------

+An existing program containing ``s"..."`` will break when ``-XStringInterpolation`` is enabled.
+While there's precedent for this (Template Haskell splices make ``$(...)`` different from ``$ (...)``), this is the first instance where whitespace matters for an alphanumeric identifier.
+But this is not a big deal:

+#.
+It's unlikely for someone to be naming a function as ``s`` in the first place
+#.
+Easily mitigatable: just add a space, which improves readability anyway
+#.
+Prefixing string literals like ``s"..."`` is common in other languages: Python, Scala, Javascript/Typescript, etc. so it shouldn't be a big hurdle for newcomers

-When ``-XOverloadedStrings`` is enabled, string interpolation can be used for any ``Buildable`` type.
+When ``-XOverloadedStrings`` is enabled, string interpolation can be used for any type with both ``Buildable`` and ``IsString`` instances.
 Otherwise, it will only ever build Strings.

 Interpolation is also supported with ``-XMultilineStrings``, as described in "Proposed Change Specification".

+``Buildable`` *could* subsume ``IsString``, so that OverloadedStrings instead desugars string literals to ``fromBuilder (toBuilder s)``.
+However, it's a better user experience to allow toggling these independently.
+It's reasonable for someone to want to write interpolated strings, but monomorphize it to String and not require specifying the result type.

 Costs and Drawbacks
 -------------------